Browse by Medical Category

 At the Bipolar Clinic & Research Program (BCRP), we are dedicated to providing quality clinical care, conducting clinically informative research, and educating our colleagues, our patients, as well as the greater community about bipolar disorder

-The BCRP provides ongoing treatment to adult patients with bipolar disorder, including medication treatment and psychosocial or ‘talk’ therapy where appropriate.
+The BCRP provides ongoing treatment to adult patients with bipolar disorder, including medication treatment and psychotherapywhere appropriate.
+To learn more about our clinic, click here.

 The BCRP also conducts a variety of Clinical Trials.
+To learn more about enrolling in a research study, click here.
+To read about the current studies being conducted, click here.
 Patients who meet eligibility requirements for research projects will be invited to participate in ongoing studies.
 In the informed consent process, the research staff will review the specific risks and benefits of entering research.
 Current studies include clinical trials of new treatments as well as several studies that involve brain imaging or biochemical tests.
 Patients wishing to be involved in research are asked to call the BCRP’s triage phone line at (866) 99-MOODS or (617) 643-2076.
 Patients will be asked to answer questions about their symptoms in order to determine if they are eligible for one of the ongoing studies.
-Patients may also sign up for the volunteer research registry by e-mailing us at BCRPnewsletter@partners.org